10 years since Wichita and Kansas tornado outbreak - NewsBreak

 10 years since Wichita and Kansas tornado outbreak

-WICHITA, Kan.
-(KSNW) — Today marks 10 years since a tornado hit south Wichita.
+WICHITA, Kan. — Thursday marks 10 years since a tornado hit south Wichita.

 On April 14, 2012, an EF-3 tornado hit Oaklawn and caused damage in the Pinaire Mobile Home Park .
 The storm moved northeast and caused damage to Spirit AeroSystems, the Kansas Aviation Museum and southeast Wichita.
 The storm started in Oklahoma before moving into Wichita after dark.